RMI-PACTA/PACTA_analysis/try-web-tool.md

 instructions by Jacob](https://bit.ly/2RCRJn7).
 Here are some of the ways you may use this document:

-  - To document the repository, by incorporating it into the README file.
+  - To document the repository PACTA\_analysis, by incorporating it into the README file.
-  - To onboard contributors.
+  - To onboard contributors to the PACTA\_analysis project.
   - To test the output of PACTA\_analysis remains unchanged, maybe by running this document on a continuous integration service like GitHub actions.